SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 Digital SAT Score Calculator

-Enter your total correct answers from each section to estimate your scaled SAT score.
-This calculator uses the official Digital SAT scoring algorithm.
+Enter your total correct answers from each section to calculate your estimated scaled SAT score.
+This calculator implements the official Digital SAT adaptive testing algorithm.

 Module 1: 27 questions | Module 2: 27 questions